Discover the things that you won’t want to miss during 4 days in Buenos Aires

 Around 30,000 ‘leftist’ sons and daughters disappeared during the 1976-1983 ‘Dirty War’.
 These mothers conduct a peaceful protest in front of the Casa Rosado every Thursday, during which they wrap diapers around their heads as makeshift scarves.

-Whilst the buildings were extremely photogenic and the history fascinating, perhaps my favourite sight of the morning was the dogs dressed up in football kit to raise money for dogs’ refuge.
-Deliciously bonkers!
+Whilst the buildings were extremely photogenic and the history fascinating, perhaps my favourite sight of the morning was the dogs dressed in football kits to raise money for dogs’ refuge.

 Located in Puerto Madero, Buenos Aires’s newest neighbourhood, the Ecological Reserve is a perfect escape from the hustle and bustle of the city.